DaoCloud/DaoCloud-docs/docs/en/docs/kairship/workload/promote.md

 status: new
 toc: hide
 ---
-# One-Click Conversion to Multi-Cloud Workload
+# One-Click Conversion to MultiCloud Workload

-With the Multi-Cloud Orchestration module, you can easily convert a single-cloud workload into a multi-cloud workload with just one click.
+With the MultiCloud Orchestration module, you can easily convert a single-cloud workload into a multi-cloud workload with just one click.
 This operation greatly improves operational efficiency in multi-cloud environments.

 Here are the specific steps: